 A vacation SOP is a standard document that provides clear-cut instructions and directions on how your employees manage your Amazon business when you're not there.
 You'll want to list important account management details in a comprehensive step-by-step approach.
 The goal is to provide this document to your supervising virtual assistant or manager so that they can follow the SOP and stay on top of managing your team.

 While creating an SOP may be a little time-consuming, it will help ensure consistency in business operations while you are temporarily unavailable or not online for regular hours.

 SOPs evolve with your business; it's only the initial document that can be time-consuming to create.
 Once you have a vacation SOP, your summer getaway should be smooth sailing!

 3 Steps to Complete Before Putting Your Seller Account on Vacation Mode

-Before you turn your Amazon seller account to vacation mode, here are three things you must do first to enjoy a stress-free holiday.
+Before you turn your Amazon seller account to vacation mode, here are three things you must do first to enjoy stress-free holiday.

 1. Fulfill All Pending Orders

 The Amazon seller account vacation mode allows you to deactivate your listings when you are away.
 However, that doesn't cancel pending orders.
 In an age of instant gratification, buyers want their orders fast.
 They won't find it acceptable to wait until you get back.
 Before setting your listings to inactive, ensure you fulfill all pending orders.

 2. Automate Your Customer Messages